Breaking the Cycle of Shame in Iraq

 After 4 years of political & security turbulence, Iraq has now turned a new page with plenty of cautious optimism for 2019.
 Evolution of events & predictions for the new year.

-How the Kurdish opposition parties missed a historical opportunity to challenge KDP and PUK?
+How the Kurdish Opposition Parties Missed a Historical Opportunity to Challenge KDP and PUK?

-August 14th, 2018 by MERI
+August 14th, 2018 by Yerevan Saeed

 By failing to reach an agreement to form an electoral alliance, the Kurdistan Region’s opposition parties missed a golden opportunity to shake up the duopoly of the KDP and PUK’s power.